ejboettcher/PTO_MemberDir_Creator/README.md

 Google Scripts are Java(esq)scripts that can be run within the Google Sheet.
 You can create custom drop down menus with google scripts.

 ## How Set are you with Google Scripts
-Whet down the Google script route since I am using the G-Suite products: Sheets, Sites and Forms.
+Went down the Google script route since I am using the G-Suite products: Sheets, Sites and Forms.
 There are limitations with going down this route.
-I am not a web developer so did not go down the creation of a website.
-But I am open to hear ideals.`
+I am not a web developer.
+Which explains why I did not go down the creation of a website.
+But I am open to hear ideals.